Portrait of William IV (Archer Shee)

-Portrait of William IV is an portrait painting by the Irish artist Sir Martin Archer Shee, from 1833.
+Portrait of William IV is a portrait painting by the Irish artist Sir Martin Archer Shee, from 1833.
 It depicts William IV.

 History and description

 Shee had succeeded Thomas Lawrence as President of the Royal Academy in 1830.
 He had painted William a number of times over the decades, most notably in his 1800 Portrait of the Duke of Clarence, at a time when William as third son of George III was considered unlikely to succeed to the throne.
 Following the death of his elder brother George IV, William became king in 1830, reigning for seven years.
 He was himself succeeded by his eighteen-year-old niece Queen Victoria in 1837.

 The portrait shows William IV in his robes as a member of the Order of the Garter, with Windsor Castle in the background.
 His hand rests on the hilt of a sword with the St Edward's Crown and sceptre on a cushion.
 Originally the King intended to send the painting to the Anglo-Irish politician Richard, Marquess Wellesley, who was then serving as Lord Lieutenant of Ireland.
 Impressed by it, he chose instead to keep it to hang in the Throne Room at Windsor Castle.
+The picture was displayed at the Royal Academy Exhibition of 1834 at Somerset House.
 It remains in the Royal Collection.